Difference Between Qualified vs Ordinary Dividends

 Conclusion

-- A qualified dividend is a type of ordinary dividend, all qualified dividends are ordinary dividends, but not all ordinary dividends are qualified dividends.
+- A qualified dividend is an ordinary dividend; all qualified dividends are ordinary, but not all are qualified.

-- The qualified dividend category benefits the long-term investor if it qualifies qualified dividend criteria.
+- The qualified dividend category benefits the long-term investor if it qualifies for the qualified dividend criteria.

 - Qualified dividends and ordinary dividends have different tax brackets.
 Qualified dividend-eligible investors pay less tax compared to ordinary dividends.